galaxyproject/galaxy-hub/src/blog/2017-10-05-scipy-galaxy/index.md

 Now we have a few lines of general Python code, a few lines of specific code for the UI/UX and we are done.
 Just add `<option value="MeanShift">MeanShift</option>` to the UX code and your Galaxy tool will have a new clustering method.

 You can now *build a user interface and the Python code is "written" automatically* for you.
-Add functionallity to the user interface and the general Python code will take care of it.
+Add functionality to the user interface and the general Python code will take care of it.

 Have a look at our first [clustering tool](https://github.com/bgruening/galaxytools/blob/master/tools/sklearn/numeric_clustering.xml)